danielbinschmid/RL-pybullets-cf/README.md

 - Repository must be pulled recursively.
 After `git clone`, run `git submodule --init --recursive`
 - This repository runs a local pip package in folder [trajectories/trajectory_generation](./trajectories/trajectory_generation).
 This pip package must be kept up to date with `pip install ./trajectories/trajectory_generation` after every change in the folder [trajectories/trajectory_generation](./trajectories/trajectory_generation).
+- Git pull must be executed for submodules as well.
+Run `git pull --recurse-submodules` instead of standard 'git pull'.
+You can also configure your Git settings to always update submodules upon pulling: `git config --global submodule.recurse true`